drtomonroe/drtomonroe.github.io/team/index.md

 ## Funding

-Our work is made possible by funding from several organizations.
+Our work is made possible by past or present funding from these organizations {:.center}
-{:.center}

 {%